-It is best practice to agree the ITT criteria with the User Intelligence Group (UIG).
+It is best practice to agree the evaluation criteria with the User Intelligence Group (UIG).
 These criteria will identify which eligible tenderer(s) will deliver best value for money for the organisation, based on the Most Economically Advantageous Tender (MEAT).

-Life Cycle Impact Mapping
+Life-cycle Impact Mapping

 It is important to differentiate between Whole Life Costing, Lifecycle Costing and Lifecycle Impact Mapping:

-Whole Life Costing: Focuses solely on cost (£) of a product or service from cradle to grave.
+Whole Life Costing: Focuses solely on the cost (£) of a product or service from cradle to grave.
 It takes into account acquisition, operation, ownership and disposal costs.
 It does not take into consideration any environmental or social costs.